Tour de Ski: Ranking

 The overall results are based on the aggregate time for all events, as well as bonus seconds awarded on sprint and mass start stages.

 The sprint races carry bonus seconds for the finish, which are subtracted from the overall time.
 The current bonus format in sprint competitions, as of 2022–23, hands out bonus seconds to the 30 skiers that qualify for the quarter-finals (60–54–48–46–44–42–32–30–28–26–24–22–10–10–10–8–8–8–8–8–6–6–6–6–6–4–4–4–4–4).

 In mass start competitions, intermediate points carry bonus seconds; 15 to the winner, 10 to number two, and 5 to number three.
-The same number of seconds are usually awarded at the finish.
+The same number of seconds used to be usually awarded at the finish, but not anymore.
 In the later editions of the Tour, intermediate points has been handed out to the 10 first skiers (15–12–10–8–6–5–4–3–2–1) past the intermediate point.

 The final stage of the race includes a steep climb up Alpe Cermis, with a height difference of 425 meters.
 By the 2018–19 Tour de Ski this last stage was held in a pursuit format, with competitors starting with the gaps they had in the overall classification, so the first skier to reach the top was the overall winner.
 Since 2019–20 Tour de Ski the Final Climb is held in a mass start format, with stage results added to overall classification.

 Bibs

 The overall leaders wear the leader bib on the following stage.
 The leader bib is from the 2019–20 edition colored yellow.
 From the start in 2006 to 2017–18 the leader bib was red and in the 2018–19 the leader wore a blue bib.
+Since the edition 2023–24 leaders of the general classification wear a gold bib.

 The leaders of the points competitions wear the points bib on the following stage.
 The bib worn by the leader of the points standings is from the 2019–20 edition colored red.
 In the previous editions of the Tour, the leader of the sprint standings wore a sprint bib; from the start in 2006 to 2017–18 this bib was black and in the 2018–19 the sprint bib was grey.
+Since the edition 2023–24 leaders of the points classification wear a silver bib.

+Since the edition 2024-2025 there is a climbing classification for skiers, who are the first on the top of particular hills.
+The leaders of the climbing classifications wear the violet bib on the following stage.

 Prizes

 Prizes and bonuses are awarded for daily placings and final placings at the end of the race.
 In 2023, the winners received CHF 80,000, while each of the stage winners won CHF 3,000.
-The winners of the points standings won CHF 6,000.
+The winners of the points and climbing standings won CHF 6,000.